khallissey/Friday/README.md

 This is a forked repo from the original Bark repo, which I highly recommend you go and visit!
-In order to run my code you will need the following packages:
+In order to run my code you will need the following packages: chatterbot, noisereduce, scipy, playsound, torch, speech_recognition, and pyttsx3.
--chatterbot
--noisereduce
--scipy
--playsound
--torch
--speech_recognition
--pyttsx3
 Once you are ready, run the Friday_mindM2.py file and enjoy!

 > Notice: Bark is Suno's open-source text-to-speech+ model.
 If you are looking for our new text-to-music model, Chirp, have a look at our [Chirp Examples Page](https://suno.ai/examples/chirp-v1) and join us on [Discord](https://suno.ai/discord).